helgeanl/GP-MPC/README.md

 For simulation this framework support the solvers provided by CasADi and Sundails, (Hindmarsh et al., 2005) for both ODEs (CVODES), and DEAs (IDEAS).
 In addition this framework has implemented a simple Runga-Kutta 4 (RK4) method in CasADi for faster computation of the optimal control problem.

-As a model in the MPC algorithm it is possible to use an exact integrator from Sundails (CVODES, DEAS), RK4, GP, a hybrid model consisting of a GP estimating the dynamics and RK4 to integrate the kinematic equation based on the dynamic GP model, or a hybrid where the GP model estimates the noise and modeling error, similar to (Hewig et al., 2017).
+As a model in the MPC algorithm it is possible to use an exact integrator from Sundails (CVODES, IDAS), RK4, GP, a hybrid model consisting of a GP estimating the dynamics and RK4 to integrate the kinematic equation based on the dynamic GP model, or a hybrid where the GP model estimates the noise and modeling error, similar to (Hewig et al., 2017).